ibm-cloud-docs/Cloudant/query/cloudant-geo.md

 1. Select the database that contains spatially indexed data.
 2. Select the Design Documents menu.
 3. Select the design document that contains the definition of the spatial index.
-   A "Geospatial Indexes" menu appears for the spatial index.
+   A `Geospatial Indexes` menu appears for the spatial index.
 4. Select the Geospatial Index for your data.
    A map view appears, showing a small selection of the spatial features contained within the index.
 5. To see a JSON view of the index, click the corresponding map view button.